-Cadence India Design Contest 2017 - Registration Closed
+Cadence India Design Contest 2017 - Winners Announced

 If you’re an India undergraduate or graduate engineering student, you’re invited to showcase your electronic design talent in this year’s Cadence® Design Contest, a flagship initiative of the Cadence Academic Network.
 You may submit a project on any digital, analog, or board design, based on our contest guidelines.
 Projects will be judged by an expert committee consisting of Cadence and industry experts on criteria including inventiveness, complexity, feasibility, breadth of design, effective tool usage, and presentation.
 Learn More

 Global Tensilica Design Contest 2017 - Winners Announced

 The Global Tensilica® Design Contest is an initiative of the Cadence® Academic Network.
 The contest aims to foster the spirit of inventiveness and the realization of ideas among the engineering student community worldwide.
 It provides undergraduate and graduate engineering students an opportunity to showcase their talent in electronic design.
 In this project, students are expected to submit an abstract based on the given problem.
 Learn More